halimtullah/my-portfolio./README.md

 Portfolio Landing Page
-This application give details about me, 2020.
+This application give details about myself, 2020.
 #### By Halima Isack
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{This portfolio give some description about me, what I aspire to be in future and my educational background. }
 ## Setup/Installation Requirements
 Click the link
 ## Known Bugs